-Collingwood Sixth offers a range of opportunities for students to gain experience/qualifications outside of timetabled lessons and to maximise their productivity during free periods.
+Collingwood Sixth Form offers a range of opportunities for students to gain experience/qualifications outside of timetabled lessons and to maximise their productivity during free periods.
 Below are the routes we offer to help students achieve this.

 Year 12 students have the opportunity to be trained as mentors where they are assigned a member of the lower school to mentor throughout the year.
 They can achieve a nationally recognised qualification.